Interstate 69E

-Interstate 69E (I-69E) is a north–south freeway running through South Texas.
+Interstate 69E (I-69E) is a north–south Interstate Highway running through South Texas.
 Once complete, the freeway will begin in Brownsville and head northward before terminating near Victoria as both I-69W and I-69E merge into I-69 toward Houston.
 For its entire length, I-69E runs concurrently with U.S. Highway 77 (US 77).
 The route currently exists in two segments: a 56.894 mi segment from its southern terminus in Brownsville to the Willacy–Kenedy county line and a shorter 24.106 mi segment south of Corpus Christi.
 The route has one auxiliary Interstate route, I-169 in Brownsville.

+Route description

+I-69E begins at an at-grade intersection just north of the Veterans International Bridge at Los Tomates in Brownsville.
+I-69E has a concurrency with US 77.
+I-69E intersects the eastern terminus of I-2 in Harlingen.
+After leaving Brownsville–Matamoros, I-69E temporarily ends and becomes US 77, a four-lane expressway.
+Another piece of I-69E picks up in Kingsville.
+I-69E passes through Bishop, Driscoll, and Robstown before terminating at a freeway-to-freeway style interchange with I-37 west of Corpus Christi.

 History

 A stated goal of the Texas Department of Transportation's (TxDOT) I-69 initiative is that "existing suitable freeway sections of the proposed system be designated as I-69 as soon as possible".
 A bill was introduced and passed by the House of Representatives that allows Interstate quality sections of US 59, US 77, and US 281 to be signed as I-69 regardless of whether or not they connected to other Interstate Highways.

 TxDOT submitted an application to the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO) to designate 75 mi of US 59 in Greater Houston and 8 mi of US 77 near Corpus Christi as I-69, as these sections are already built to Interstate Highway standards and connect to other Interstate Highways.
 In August 2011, TxDOT received approval from the FHWA for a 6 mi segment of US 77 between I-37 and State Highway 44 (SH 44) near Corpus Christi and was approved by AASHTO in October 2011.
 Officials held a ceremony on December 5, 2011, to unveil I-69 signs on the Robstown–Corpus Christi section.

-The FHWA approved the designation for the East Rio Grande Valley segment on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
+The FHWA approved the designation for the eastern Lower Rio Grande Valley segment on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
 This action finalized the designations of not only I-69E but also of the sections of I-69C from Pharr north to the end of the US 281 freeway facility near Edinburg, and also I-2, which is a 46.8 mi freeway that runs from Peñitas to Harlingen and connects with I-69C and I-69E.
-These approvals added over 100 mi to the Interstate Highway System in the Rio Grande Valley.
-The signage was installed in summer 2013.
+These approvals added over 100 mi to the Interstate Highway System in the Lower Rio Grande Valley.
+The signage was installed in mid-2013.